aramisjohnson/rook/Documentation/development-flow.md

 ```

 # Submitting a Pull Request
-Now that you have created your new feature or fixed and issue below is the process for adding your changes to
+Now that you have created your new feature or fixed and issue, below is the process for submitting your changes to
-rook/rook.
+the rook/rook repo.

 ## Regression Testing
 All pull requests must not cause the results of the unit and e2e smoke tests to regress.
 These tests automatically
-get ran as a part of the build process and the results of these tests along with code reviews determine whether
+run as a part of the build process and the results of these tests along with code reviews and other criterias determine whether
-your request will be accepted.
-It is prudent to run both locally on your development box prior to submitting a pull request.
+your request will be accepted into the rook/rook repo.
+It is prudent to run all tests locally on your development box prior to submitting a pull request to the rook/rook repo.

 ### Running the Unit Tests
 From the root of your local rook repo execute the following;
 ```bash
 make test
 ```
-The unit tests will run and the output will tell you if the results.
+The unit tests will run and the output will tell you if the tests succeeded or not.

 ### Running the Smoke E2E Tests